Award for Excellence in Pre-clinical Teaching

 Selected by the graduating class for teaching excellence and having the most positive impact on them during their first 2 years.

-- Tom Baldwin, Professor – Logan, Year 1 (eligible again beginning in 2020)
+- Johanna Rigas, Assistant Professor (clinical pathology) – Logan, Year 2 (eligible again in 2021)